Frankly My Dear

 Quinn Bennett

-I'm not sure I agree about Compute Shaders.
-To me, it seemed more like Rendering.
+I'm not sure I agree about HLSL.
+To me, it seemed more like Shader Development.

 Morgan Taylor